canonical/ubuntu-pro-for-wsl/docs/reference/glossary_up4w_components.md

 (ref::landscape-client)=
 ## Landscape client

-The Landscape client is a `systemd` unit running on inside every Ubuntu WSL instance.
+The Landscape client is a `systemd` unit running inside every Ubuntu WSL instance.
 It sends information about the system to the Landscape server.
 The server, in turn, sends instructions that the client executes.

 The Landscape client comes pre-installed in your distro as part of the package `landscape-client`.